Bert-JanP/Open-Source-Threat-Intel-Feeds/README.md

 ```

 # Contributions
-Contributions are much appreciated to make this list with free Threat Intel/IOC feeds as big and as up-to-date as possible.
+I would greatly appreciate contributing to making this list with free Threat Intel/IOC feeds that are as big and up-to-date as possible.
 You can contribute by creating a pull request.
 This PR must contain the following content:
 1. Add the link to the feed in the README.md file.
-If there is not a section yet in which the source fits, create a new section.
+If there is no section where the source fits, create a new section.
 2. Add the details to the ThreatIntelFeeds.csv file, the format which is used is shown below.
 The Category refers to the feed categories shown above.
     ```
     Vendor;Description;Category;Url
     ```
 3. The source must be free and usable without any account or API token needed.
 4. Use the [Validator.py](./Scripts/Validator.py) script to validate the content of the CSV file.
 This can be done by running it in the *script* directory.
-5. Update the IOC Feed Statistics table by running the [GenerateTableStatistics.py](./Scripts/GenerateTableStatistics.py) which will save the markdown table in the *StatisticsTable.md* file.
+5. Update the IOC Feed Statistics table by running the [GenerateTableStatistics.py](./Scripts/GenerateTableStatistics.py), saving the markdown table in the *StatisticsTable.md* file.
 This table can then be pasted above.

 # Abuse.ch